streamnative/function-mesh-website/docs/functions/run-function.md

             jarLocation: function://my-tenant/my-ns/my-function@0.1 # function package URL
         ```

-   - This example shows how to publish a `java-function-sample` function to Function Mesh by using a docker image.
+   - This example shows how to publish a `java-function-sample` function to a Pulsar cluster by using a docker image.

       ```yaml
       apiVersion: compute.functionmesh.io/v1alpha1